Revolutionary-Games/Thrive/doc/style_guide.md

   (`?`).
 The content of the popup should give more details and also end with a question.

+- Popups (which derives from `CustomWindow`) should be shown with `PopupCenteredShrink()`.
+However, if you don't wish to center the popup, simply use `CustomWindow.OpenModal()`.

-- Popups should be shown with `PopupCenteredShrink()`.
-If size shrinking is not desired, `PopupCentered()` should be used instead.
-Unless there's a good reason why something else is required, prefer to use either of them.
-Don't use `Popup_` prefer to use `Show` or `ShowModal` only if those both don't work then you can consider using `Popup_`.
+- Using built-in `Popup` is not recommended since a custom one tailored for the game already exist but for posterity similar rules in the above point still stands.
+In addition, don't use `Popup.Popup_`, instead prefer to use `Popup.Show` or `Popup.ShowModal`, only if those don't work then you can consider using `Popup.Popup_`.

 - Don't use `Godot.Color(string)` constructor, unless explicitly needed.
 An explicit need is for example loading from JSON or from